Get a quote

 A well-planned office layout gives employees enough space to work comfortably while maintaining efficient circulation.
 According to the British Standard BS 5588 fire regulations, the following office space planning metrics should be followed:

-Using these benchmarks as parameters for mapping out your physical office space will help you feel more confident in your efforts to prevent congestion, improve workflow and create an inclusive workspace.
+Using these office space standards and guidelines for mapping out your physical space will help you feel more confident in your efforts to prevent congestion, improve workflow and create an inclusive workspace.

 For flexible office environments, having modular furniture in meeting rooms can accommodate varying group sizes while maintaining comfort and accessibility.